How to Bake a Pie Like a Pro

-Preheat your oven so the pie bakes evenly.
-To prevent overbrowning, cover the edge of the pie with foil.
-Loosely mold the foil over the pie's edge.
+- Preheat your oven so the pie bakes evenly.
+To prevent overbrowning, cover the edge of the pie with foil, loosely molding the foil over the pie's edge.

-Carefully transfer pie to oven, being careful not to spill liquid filling over the edge of the crust if it is a single-crust pie.
-Bake as directed by recipe (typically between 350 degrees F and 375 degrees F).
-Remove foil and bake for 20 to 25 minutes more or as directed by recipe.
+- Carefully transfer your pie to the oven, being careful not to spill liquid filling over the edge of the crust (if it's a single-crust pie).

-Cool pie on a wire rack.
-Some pies -- such as custard and cream pies -- need to be stored in the refrigerator.
-Other pie recipes are best served warm.
-For this reason, follow the recipe directions carefully.
+- Cool your pie on a wire rack.
+Some pies—like custard and cream pies—need to be stored in the refrigerator.
+Other pie recipes are best served warm, so be sure to follow your recipe's serving and storing instructions.